-The Subdivision Cost Calculator: Is It Worth It?
+The Subdivision Cost Calculator: Is my Project Worth It?

-You need to become an expert subdivision cost calculator to ensure your developments are profitable.
-The development of land has inherent risks, like any business or investment strategy, so it is important to get a good grasp of costs early on and analyse the data properly.
+Do you know how accurately calculate subdivision costs and your projects viably?
+Do you know what residual land value is?
+You need to become an expert subdivision cost calculator to ensure your developments are profitable, and that means understanding how to compile and assess revenue, cost and profit data.
+This article will educate you on these topics, to remove some of the uncertainty around costs and determining project viably.
+The development of land has inherent risks, like any business or investment strategy, so it is important to get a good grasp of costs early on and know how to analyse the data properly.

 People never invest on a whim with other expensive purchases they make in their lives- they research their holidays for months before they book them, test drive and inspect many vehicles before buying the correct one, and get building, pest and structural inspections on several houses before investing in a residence.
 The same attitude needs to be adopted towards investigating the feasibility of subdividing land in WA and committing to development.
 In this article, we will discuss the fundamentals of a subdivision cost calculator to help you determine the viability of project that you should run some numbers through before you purchase an investment.
 There is no such thing as a good area or a bad area to buy- there are projects everywhere, they key is that the dollars need to stack up, and that you need to look for savings in the right places.